DataTalksClub/machine-learning-zoomcamp/cohorts/2024/09-serverless/homework.md

 ## Homework

-In this homework, we'll deploy the bees vs wasps model we trained in the [previous homework](../08-deep-learning/homework.md).
+In this homework, we'll deploy the Straight vs Curly Hair Type model we trained in the [previous homework](../08-deep-learning/homework.md).

 Download the model from here: